-This website is dedicated to providing combined surgical and other treatment options as a long term solution for patients with lymphedema.
-Dr. Granzow is a pioneer in the treatment of lymphedema, and personally performs these surgeries in California in the Los Angeles area in private hospitals.
-He was the first to effectively combine different types sugery to treat both the fluid and solid components of lympedema in the same patient.
+This website is dedicated to providing combined surgical and other treatment options as a long-term solution for patients with lymphedema.
+Dr. Granzow is a pioneer in the treatment of lymphedema, and personally performs these surgeries in private hospitals in the Los Angeles area of California.
+He was the first to effectively combine different types surgery to treat both the fluid and solid components of lymphedema in the same patient.
 He developed the FLO System (SM) of Functional Lymphedema Operations, the first comprehensive lymphedema treatment system to integrate the different surgical and non-surgical treatment methods.

-Dr. Granzow reviewed current approaches to lymphedema surgery at the September, 2012 National Lymphedema Network Conference in Dallas, Texas.
-The was tremendous interest in this topic and we have included answers to some of the more commonly asked questions on our Frequently Asked Questions page.
+Dr. Granzow reviewed current approaches to lymphedema surgery at the September 2012 National Lymphedema Network Conference in Dallas, Texas.
+There was tremendous interest in this topic and we have included answers to some of the more commonly asked questions on our Frequently Asked Questions page.

-Lymphedema has different presentations which require different types of surgical and non-surgical treatment.
-There is no single method of treatment or surgery which is best for all types of lymphedema.
+Lymphedema has different presentations that require different types of surgical and non-surgical treatment.
+There is no single method of treatment or surgery that is best for all types of lymphedema.

 During your consultation Dr. Granzow will evaluate your condition carefully to determine which type of procedure best matches your specific circumstance.
 We work closely with lymphedema therapists both at our center and with you at home to optimize your long-term results.

-It is critical that any surgeon chosen to perform lymphedema surgery keeps up with the latest research and developments achieved by multiple authorities.
+It is critical that any surgeon you choose to perform lymphedema surgery, keeps up with the latest research and developments achieved by multiple authorities.
 You must specifically ask your surgeon about their knowledge and affiliations to confirm that they have trained with all of the different leaders in the field.

 Multiple different and effective surgical treatments now exist for lymphedema, and each must be chosen specifically for the proper patient.
-Some procedures, like vascularized lymph node transfers, are relatively new.
-Other procedures, such as lymphaticovenous anastomoses, have been described previously and have been improved significantly in recent years to yield better results.
+Some procedures, like Vascularized Lymph Node Transfer (vLNT) are relatively new.
+Other procedures, such Lymphaticovenous Anastomosis (LVA), have been described previously and have been improved significantly in recent years to yield better results.

 The choice of technique for each patient is critical, and no one type of technique will fit each individual’s condition.
-For example, lymph node transfers, even if properly performed by a trained surgeon, carry the theoretical risk of new onset lymphedema at the donor extremity, especially if taken from the axilla (armpit) to be placed in another location of the body.
-Lymphedema liposuction, which is different from standard liposuction, may be required if significant amount of fat and protein are present in an affected arm or leg.
+Suction-Assisted Protein Lipectomy (SAPL), which is different from standard liposuction, may be required if significant amount of fat and protein are present in an affected arm or leg.

-Dr. Granzow practices only the most modern surgical techniques to treat lymphedema.
-These modern surgeries are completely different from the previously disfiguring procedures which were performed by other doctors in the past.
-He has gone to great lengths to incorporate the highest levels of safety into his modern techniques.
-To date, none of his lymphedema surgery patients have had their lymphedema worsen from the surgery or begin at a lymph node donor site.
+Dr. Granzow practices only the most modern surgical techniques that are completely different from the previously disfiguring procedures performed in the past to treat lymphedema.
+He has gone to great lengths to incorporate the highest levels of safety into his modern techniques to prevent lymphedema from worsening from the surgery or developing at a lymph node donor site.

-The FLO System (SM) of Functional Lymphedema Operations was created by Dr. Granzow to incorporate the different modern types of lymphedema surgeries to provide a consistent and unified treatmentregimen of procedures to best treat each patient.
-Currently, lymphatic liposuction may be used to treat the large amounts of accumulated solids in an arm or leg affected by lymphedema.
-Both vascularized lymph nodes transfers (VLNT) and lymphaticovenous anastomosis (LVA) are used to remove fluids which are present and to prevent their future reaccumulation.
+The FLO System (SM) of Functional Lymphedema Operations was created by Dr. Granzow to incorporate the different modern types of lymphedema surgeries to provide a consistent and unified treatment regimen of procedures to best treat each patient.
+Currently, Suction-Assisted Protein Lipectomy (SAPL) may be used to treat the large amounts of accumulated solids in an arm or leg affected by lymphedema.
+Both vascularized lymph nodes transfers (VLNT) and lymphaticovenous anastomosis (LVA) are used to remove the fluid component and to prevent their future re-accumulation.
 Each procedure is effective in different situations.
-Dr. Granzow will review which procedure(s) my be best suited for your individual situation.
-The system is a dynamic tool which will evolve and change as new technology is introduced in the future.
+Dr. Granzow will review which procedure(s) may be best suited for your individual situation.
+The system is a dynamic tool that will evolve and change as new technology is introduced in the future.

 The transferred lymph nodes then serve as a filter or conduit to remove the excess lymphatic fluid from the arm and return it to the body’s natural circulation.

-In some cases, the groin lymph nodes may be transferred as a group with their supporting artery and vein but without the additional tissue from the abdomen for breast reconstruction.
+The groin lymph nodes may be transferred as a group with their supporting artery and vein without the additional tissue from the abdomen for breast reconstruction as well.